DivyaBasantray/BMW-Worldwide-Sales-Records-2010-2024-/README.md

 ---

 ## 🎯 1.
 Project Objective
-The goal of this project was to analyze BMW’s sales dataset and build an interactive Power BI dashboard that answers important business questions:
+The goal of this project was to analyze BMW’s sales dataset and build an interactive Microsoft Power BI dashboard that answers important business questions:

 - Which BMW models generate the most revenue?
 - Which regions contribute the highest sales?